Health & Social Care

 All of our learners will be given support with their English and Maths skills where relevant to their main programme.
 Those students who have not yet achieved a ‘C’ grade at GCSE in these subjects will continue to work towards these important qualifications at a level suited to them.

 The course allows you to specialise in your chosen area and study the following units:

 - Personal and Professional Development

 - Health, Safety and Security in Health and Social Care

 - Anatomy and Physiology

 - Caring for Children and Young People

 All sessions involve a range of activities, including: lectures, supported workshops, group and individual research, presentations and role play.

 Presentations by the tutor and students will be used to develop communication and other transferable skills.
 To support differentiation a tiered level of questioning and case studies, for the different levels will be used, as well as mixed and same ability group work to challenge and support learning.
 Additional study support will be given when needed, either one to one or as a group.

-The remaining units are assessed internally and this assessment is ongoing over the duration of the course.
-Evidence for these assessments can be generated through a range of activities, including, role play, verbal presentations, essays, reports, case studies, witness testimonies, observation, portfolios, posters and leaflets.
+The units are assessed internally and this assessment is ongoing over the duration of the course.
+Evidence for these assessments can be generated through a range of activities, including, controlled assessments, role play, verbal presentations, essays, reports, case studies, witness testimonies, observation, portfolios, posters and leaflets.